AmogBurhanpure/pizza-sales-sql-analysis/pizza-sales-sql-analysis-main (1)/pizza-sales-sql-analysis-main/README.md

 8. **Get** the category-wise distribution of pizzas
 9. **Calculate** the average number of pizzas ordered per day
 10. **Determine** the top 3 most ordered pizza types based on revenue
-11. **Calculate** the percentage contribution of each pizza category to total revenue
-12. **Analyze** the cumulative revenue generated over time
-13. **Determine** the top 3 most ordered pizza types based on revenue for each category

 ---